History of Leith Shipbuilding

 Sime and Ranken building yard was opposite the Custom House, now built on but there dry dock remains.
 During the war Mr Sime built for the Government the “Fox” frigate and other war ships.

 In 1826 a large West Indiamen named the “Arcturus” was built by Sime and Ranken.
-Her maiden voyage was voyage was to Jamaica under a Captain Ross who had also been captain o the “Isabella Simpson” for Sibbald’s.
+Her maiden voyage was to Jamaica under a Captain Ross who had also been captain o the “Isabella Simpson” for Sibbald’s.

 Messrs Morton and co yard was where the North British Railway now runs below and on the North side of Junction Bridge.
 They built many fine ships and were inventors of the patent slip for hauling up vessels for repair instead of placing them in dry dock-a most useful invention.